Skip to content

 #define DX 1.0

-It is recommended to work with lattice spacing DX=1, however, the code allows to use of other values, in order to support the functionality of automatic interpolations.
+It is recommended to work with lattice spacing DX=1; however, the code allows the use of other values, in order to support the functionality of automatic interpolations.
 Through the lattice spacing, the standard of the code length unit is defined.

 Dimensionless units